 Using the module

-If this is the first time you have accessed the Research Methods in Practice: Social Sciences course, or if you need a brief reminder, here is some information on how the screens are organised, and some of the tools and features that are used throughout:
+If this is the first time you have accessed the Intellectual Property in the Research Context course, or if you need a brief reminder, here is some information on how the screens are organised, and some of the tools and features that are used throughout:

-Throughout this course, you will see additional learning opportunities in 'pods'.
+Throughout this course, you will find additional learning opportunities in 'pods'.
 Exploring the information provided in the pods will enrich the learning experience.

 At the very end of each module, you have the opportunity to test your learning further with a multiple-choice quiz.
 This consists of five questions and can be taken more than once (a new set of questions will appear).

-The Research Methods in Practice: Social Sciences course is designed to gradually build up your understanding and skills.
+The Intellectual Property in the Research Context course is designed to gradually build up your understanding and skills.
 We recommend that you complete the modules in the order given, but they have been designed so you can access each of them independently according to your own requirements and those of your institution.